jlillo/astrasens/README.md

 ## Documentation

-The full documentation is available in the [docs](docs/index.md) directory and is configured for publication on Read the Docs using [.readthedocs.yaml](.readthedocs.yaml).
+The full documentation is available at <a href="https://astrasens.readthedocs.io/en/latest/index.html">this page</a>

 ## Examples